A Brief History of the Marque

-The Marseilles Motorcycle museum (Le musée de la Motocyclette de Marseille) houses a collection of Nougier motorcycles, one note stating "all motorcycles Nougier of 1936-1971".
-(1)
+Le musée de la Motocyclette de Marseille houses a collection of Nougier motorcycles, one note stating "all motorcycles Nougier of 1936-1971".

-Jean's brother Henri Nougier raced a Magnat-Debon in the September 1945 GP de la Libaration in Nice, and also rode Nougier racing bikes.
+Jean's brother Henri Nougier raced a Magnat-Debon in the September 1945 GP de la Libaration in Nice, and also raced Nougier motorcycles.

 Jean Nougier died in 1999 at the age of ninety.

-If you have a query about Nougier Motorcycles, or wish to share some information about these classic French machines, please contact us
+If you have a query or information about Nougier motorcycles please contact us